grafalex82/ut88/README.md

 The following sections describe how to run and use the Emulator in the configuration options described above.

+Note: Python 3.10 or higher is required to run the emulator.

 ### Basic configuration

 Basic UT-88 configuration is started with the following command: